skaluzka/makbet/CONTRIBUTING.rst

 |

 So...
-If you are not one of **makbet's** maintainers - the rule **3** ^^ is most likely for you :)
+If you are not one of **makbet's** maintainers - the rule **3** ^^ is most likely addressed to you :)

 |

 **Branch naming convention for GitHub issues**
 ----------------------------------------------

 For better handling commits and issues we are recommending strict branch naming convention.
 Please see the table below:

 .. csv-table::
    :header: The GitHub issue, Suggested branch name